 Why could I sit down with one client and within a few short sessions, he’d made so much progress that we’d never have to speak again but with another client facing the EXACT same challenge, it could take months for them to even realise what was going on?

-It took months of listen back through hundreds of hours of coaching calls to identify more than 30 major differences and another 6 months of anaylsing those differences to realise there was just one difference at the core: Ownership.
+It took months of combing through hundreds of hours of coaching calls to identify more than 30 major differences and another 6 months of analysing those differences to realise there was just one difference at the core: Ownership.

 But before I dive deep into Ownership basics and how to implement it do your life leaps forwards, let’s cover a few basics.